The Île-de-France Collection

 The Sky Speaks

 Storm clouds mass behind Latona's appeal to heaven.
 The timing is everything.
-In Ovid's telling, Jupiter's punishment is swift and absolute—the insolent peasants who denied water to a goddess are transformed into frogs and lizards, condemned to live forever in the element they once withheld.
+In Ovid's telling, it is Latona herself who unleashes the curse—her own fury transforming the insolent peasants who denied water to a goddess into frogs and lizards, condemned to live forever in the element they once withheld.
 But here, the sky itself becomes an actor in the drama.
+The fountain depicts Latona's hands raised in appeal, and the storm answers as if summoned.
 Those dark clouds aren't aftermath; they're the gathering storm of divine judgment made visible.

 The sculptural scene freezes the transformation mid-curse.
 Bodies contort, mouths open in silent screams, limbs twist into amphibian forms.
 But the storm overhead suggests something more unsettling: that this punishment isn't ancient history.
 The sky warns that heaven's judgment remains perpetually ready, eternally poised to strike.